-- a.
-Bidder shall be a Florida Licensed contractor (Electrical, General) with subcontractors having the minimum of 3 years of experience of renovations of similar type facilities.
+a.
+Bidder shall be a Florida Licensed contractor (General, Mechanical, or Electrical) with subcontractors having the minimum of 2 years of experience of renovations of similar type facilities plus other experiences as described further in the document.
 References shall be supplied to the purchasing department with the bid documents.
-Contractors shall meet all purchasing requirement for bonding, insurance, and security access for this facility.
-All individuals shall be cleared with the County prior to access to the facility. - F. Project will be constructed under a general construction contract.
+The successful Contractors shall meet all purchasing requirement for bonding and insurance.